Nataalfa/Model-For-Breast-Cancer-Prediction/ReadMe.md

 ### CAUTION
 - **It's NOT meant for product choice.
 It is meant for exploration of all models**

-## This is also my first time trying this tool, either this tool has so many controversion, i think this tool is very helpful if used in a right way
+## This is also my first time trying this tool.
+Despite the controversies surrounding it, I believe this tool can be very helpful if used in the right way.

-For further details about what model i choose, and what process i do on creating this model for <b>Breast Cancer prediction</b> you can check out my colab<b>[notebook](https://github.com/Nataalfa/Model-For-Breast-Cancer-Prediction/blob/main/Breast_cancer_prediction_model.ipynb)</b>.
-On that notebook i elaborate each steps i used, including what **scoring method to used for this model, and the reason**.
-Thank you :grimacing:
+If you're curious about the model I picked and the steps I took to make a <b>Breast cancer prediction model</b>, check out my <b>[Colab notebook]((https://github.com/Nataalfa/Model-For-Breast-Cancer-Prediction/blob/main/Breast_cancer_prediction_model.ipynb))</b>.
+I go into detail on everything I did, like **what scoring method I used and why**.
+Thanks!:grimacing: